joedel/tmpl/README.md

 Simple JS Templates
 ====

 Works in the browser or with Node.js.

+Create templates with {{variables}}.
+See the examples for more.

 Returns a function that expects a data object: